 Since 2000, the MSA has grown into a professional, experienced and committed organization providing support, consulting and funding for Montana communities who are looking to expand their recreational opportunities.
 We are 100% volunteer based and every dollar that comes into our organization is spent on building skateparks and skateboarding communities.

 Please read our history to get an idea of how we came to be and where we are headed.
 If you are a representative of a community in Montana that is considering the addition of a skatepark or adding programming to an existing park, please contact us.
 We’re here to help.

 Jeff Ament’s Army – A Division of the Montana Skatepark Association

-Jeff Ament’s Army (JAA) is a division of the Montana Skatepark Association, specifically dedicated to supporting the charities, artistic endeavors, and philanthropic efforts important to and supported by Jeff Ament, Pearl Jam, and the fans of the band.
+Jeff Ament’s Army (JAA), a division of the Montana Skatepark Association, is specifically dedicated to supporting the charities, artistic endeavors, and philanthropic efforts important to and supported by Jeff Ament, Pearl Jam, and the fans of the band.
 Their on-going goal is to mobilize and energize the fans of Jeff Ament and Pearl Jam everywhere to effect positive change in the world.
 JAA is completely fan-run and fan-supported.

 Their story began in 2009 when Jeff Ament and Mark Smith were attacked by three cowards in an Atlanta recording studio parking lot.
 Fans were shocked by the violence, and many were angry.
 Hoping to make good out of bad, long-time Pearl Jam and Jeff Ament fan Joe Hartgrove created Jeff Ament’s Army as a way to inspire people to do good works in Jeff’s honor.
 In 2011, he asked Roger McDaniel and Joanna Johnson to come aboard, and, with Jeff’s approval, Joe’s idea took flight.